inixyz/misc/teams.md

 ## C) Audio

 1. Load and normalize audio.
 Plot.
-2. Keep two samples, drop one using reshaping and slicing.
+2. Keep every other sample only with slicing.
 Plot result.
 3. Apply different gains to samples before and after 0.5 s using a mask.
 4. Pad 0.2 s of zeros at the end with `np.pad`.
 Verify new length.